top of page

 The Texas Water Conservation Implementation Task Force produced a comprehensive resource called Best Management Practices Guide.

-The U.S. Environmental Protection Agency provides both direct and indirect assistance in the area of municipal wastewater treatment technologies, including technical assistance for small communities.
+The U.S. Environmental Protection Agency (EPA) provides both direct and indirect assistance in the area of municipal wastewater treatment technologies, including technical assistance for small communities.
 They also have information geared toward residents in the WaterSense portion of their website.

 Home Water Works is a project of the nonprofit Alliance for Water Efficiency, dedicated to the efficient and sustainable use of water.
 Located in Chicago, the Alliance serves as a North American advocate for water efficient products and programs, and provides information and assistance on water conservation efforts.